by Robert Giordano

 Macintosh or Windows,

 Safari.
 Finally it means this site is fully

 functional with all styles turned off and is accessible to people with disabilities.

-This site also works on mobile devices like cell phones and pda's.
+This site also works on iPhones, iPads, and Android phones.
 Try it!!

 Enjoy your visit and don't forget to sign the guestbook.